solderq35/340-test/README.md

 Ex: `var query = 'SELECT * FROM patient';`

-Note: The entity name in this line should be **exactly as written in your SQL database dump file**
+Note: The entity name in the `var query` line should be **exactly as written in your SQL database dump file**

 In `handleRenderingofPlanets` function: